discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 I explained this in a bit more detail in issue [#1290](https://github.com/DV8FromTheWorld/JDA/issues/1290)

 To make chunking a little more efficient, you can additionally enable the `GatewayIntent.GUILD_PRESENCES`.
-This will load all online members for each guild directly, instead of relying on additional member chunk requests.
-Which can be a significant boost to reduce startup time and potentially reduce these warnings.
+This will load all online members for each guild directly, instead of relying on additional member chunk requests, which can be a significant boost to reduce startup time and potentially reduce these warnings.

 ### Encountered 429 or Encountered global rate limit